Tenneti02/USB-Locking-System/README.md

 ### 1️⃣ Generate Your USB Key

-To set up your security key, you'll first generate an encryption key and store it on your USB.
+You'll first generate an encryption key and store it on your USB to set up your security key.

 1. Insert your USB drive.
 2. Open `generate.py` and update the USB path if needed (default: `E:/usb_key.key`).